Industrial and organizational psychology: Organizational climate

 Climate concerns organizational policies and practices that encourage or discourage specific behaviors by employees.
-Shared perceptions of what the organization emphasizes (organizational climate) is part of organizational culture, but culture concerns far more than shared perceptions, as discussed in the next section.
+Shared perceptions of what the organization emphasizes (organizational climate) is part of organizational culture.

 Organizational culture

 While there is no universal definition for organizational culture, a collective understanding shares the following assumptions:

 Organizational culture has been shown to affect important organizational outcomes such as performance, attraction, recruitment, retention, employee satisfaction, and employee well-being.
 There are three levels of organizational culture: artifacts, shared values, and basic beliefs and assumptions.
 Artifacts comprise the physical components of the organization that relay cultural meaning.
 Shared values are individuals' preferences regarding certain aspects of the organization's culture (e.g., loyalty, customer service).
 Basic beliefs and assumptions include individuals' impressions about the trustworthiness and supportiveness of an organization, and are often deeply ingrained within the organization's culture.

 In addition to an overall culture, organizations also have subcultures.
 Subcultures can be departmental (e.g. different work units) or defined by geographical distinction.
 While there is no single "type" of organizational culture, some researchers have developed models to describe different organizational cultures.